zumasys/docs/site/jbase/files/extended-dictionary/README.md

 010 8
 ```

-The extended dictionary typically starts on attribute 30.
-Taking the first example above
+The extended dictionary typically starts at attribute 30.

+Taking the first example above:

 ```
 001 D
 002 1